chenyangkang/Fasta2Codeml/README.md

 must be installed beforehand

 ## Input data
-1. A single gene fasta alignment file (multi-species)
+1. A single gene fasta sequence file (multi-species, not aligned).
 2. A text file which indicate the foreground species.
 On species each line.